-High school guidance and college counselors are essential in helping students prepare for and succeed at UCF.
+High school, guidance and college counselors are essential in helping students prepare for success and unleash their potential at UCF.
 We’ve compiled the resources you need to help students during their undergraduate admissions journey.

 Letters of Recommendation

 Letters of recommendation are neither required, nor considered in the university’s general admission process.